TriNetCo/pax-imperia-web/README.md

                             to learn how to program in GoLang.

   * Postgres              - Allows us to store data if the need should arise...

-Javascript (game library)
-  * Three.JS             - This is the WebGL Framework we're using to render 3D
-                           scenes in the browser

-Javascript (frontend)
-  * React                - This is the SPA framework we're using to build our web application so that state and game rendering components can be managed elegantly (work forced me).

-  * Create React App     - This is the React Framework flavor we're using to build our react app so we don't have to get our hands too dirty with js compilation pipelines.

 GCP (cloud platform)
   * Terraform            - Allows us to create resources in the cloud